 Details of 4th highest number of centuries

-Cricket writer Peter Roebuck recalls former Sri Lankan skipper as “among the most polished and prudent of batsmen.”
-Batting at the top-order, Sangakkara led his team from the forefront.
+Cricket writer Peter Roebuck recalls the former Sri Lankan skipper as “among the most polished and prudent of batsmen.”
+Batting at the top order, Sangakkara led his team from the forefront.
 Major trophies showcase his cricketing prowess and he always appeared in the top rankings.
-Securing his maiden century in 2001, Sangakara laid the foundation of a prodigious batting technique.
-Firm grip, strong feet, and clean placements were the hallmarks of his batting.
+Securing his maiden century in 2001, Sangakkara laid the foundation of a prodigious batting technique.
+A firm grip, strong feet, and clean placements were the hallmarks of his batting.
 His career-best of 319 in Test came in 2014 against Bangladesh.

 Sangakkara’s ODI performance was considered ordinary from the start.
 The captaincy pressure took a toll on him.
 As a captain, he could only score a single century.
 Anyhow, his long career helped him to amass a total of 25 centuries, making him the fastest Sri Lankan to reach 10,000 runs.
 Taking note of his meticulous performance, Sangakkara stands at the high rank of number 4 for scoring most centuries in cricket.